RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/live-migration.md

 ## Node Maintenance

 Building on-top of live migration, many organisations will need to perform node-maintenance, e.g. for software/hardware updates, or for decommissioning.
-During the lifecycle of a pod, it's almost a given that this will happen without compromising the workloads, but virtual machines can be somewhat more challenging given their legacy nature.
-Therefore, OpenShift Virtualization has a node-maintenance feature, which can force a machine to no longer be schedulable and any running workloads will be automatically live migrated off if they have the ability to (e.g. using shared storage) and have an appropriate eviction strategy.
+During the lifecycle of a **pod**, it's almost a given that this will happen without compromising the workloads, but virtual machines can be somewhat more challenging given their nature.
+To address this OpenShift Virtualization has a node-maintenance feature which manages the process safely by marking nodes unschedulable and migrating workloads automatically.

 Let's take a look at the current running virtual machines and the nodes we have available: